Mko13/webmonitor/README.md

 # webmonitor

-The package wembonitor is a tool for monitoring the status of the web sites.
+The package webmonitor is a tool for monitoring the status of the web sites.
 Developed in Python3.5.2

 Features